 Parc de la Mar, Plaça Major and Passeig del Born are all focal-points during the biggest fiestas held throughout the year.
 Against the backdrop of the Cathedral, the nights of fire of Sant Joan and Sant Sebastian are particularly exhilarating.

 Most neighbourhoods have their special fiesta.
 Street concerts and communal barbecues called ‘torrades’, are common occurrences and locals rarely miss an opportunity for some spontaneous Mallorcan folk dancing.

 Mallorca has a tradition of celebrating many festivals during the year.
 As a foreigner it’s difficult to know about them.
 Here our guide to local festivals! […] Local Festivals on Mallorca

-Palma’s most beautiful avenue filled with families last night to view the switching on of the stunning Christmas lights.
-Find out more. […] Christmas Lights in Palma
+Palma’s most beautiful avenue filled with crowds eager to view this year’s switching on of the stunning Christmas lights. […] Christmas Lights in Palma